A birthday ritual will quite literally transform how you celebrate and view yourself.

 "Then I go alone to my bedroom and light one votive candle for each year.
 My favorite music is playing in the background, fragrant incense fills the air, and beside my bed is a bouquet of my favorite flowers.
 I put on a brand-new nightgown and get comfortable in my freshly made bed.

-Then I offer a personal psalm of thanksgiving for my life.
+I then offer a personal psalm of thanksgiving for my life.
 As the candles burn I reflect on my personal journey so far.
 I look at old and recent photographs, then read selections from my journal.
-So many wonderful moments from the past year have already slipped from my conscious memory; it’s comforting to call them back for a brief visit.
+So many wonderful moments from the past year have already slipped from my conscious memory; it's comforting to call them back for a brief visit.

 Next I ask for a birthday gift that only the Giver of Good can bestow: to conceive a wonderful new dream or plan; to realize a dream delayed; to overcome an old fear or be released from an old pain; to experience a new freedom; to discover a new strength; to find a new friend; to achieve a long-sought goal; to reach toward a new aspiration; to overcome a new challenge.